Published 23 May 2023

 In doing inspections especially indoors, it is helpful to get down low on your hands and knees with a flashlight to get a better look at the area for damages that could be a sign of pest activity.

 - Take photo evidence

 Photos are a great way to illustrate issues or problem areas in reports.
 Take or attach photos during the inspection and attach it to your reports.
 Inspectors will then take a look and examine and come up with recommendations to help solve the issue depicted in the photo.

 A digital pest control checklist can serve as a guide when performing inspections.
 It helps you keep track of areas or items you need to check.
 Using a digital checklist gives you the efficiency of using your mobile or phone device in performing inspections for faster completion of inspection and collation of data; avoid losing paper reports.

-Pest control inspections often become cumbersome especially if you’re covering a bigger property.
-Boost your inspection procedure with a mobile tool like iAuditor, a tool that leverages workers to perform amazing visual inspections and record accurate data with smart and automated digital templates.
-Never miss an area to inspect and keep track of procedures to do with a mobile inspection app like iAuditor.
-Use iAuditor for your pest control inspections and be able to:
+Pest control inspections often become a hassle to perform periodically especially if you’re covering property with a large floor area.
+Boost your inspection procedure with a mobile tool like SafetyCulture, a tool that leverages workers to perform amazing visual inspections and record accurate data with smart and automated digital templates.
+Never miss an area to inspect and keep track of procedures to do with a mobile inspection app like SafetyCulture.
+Use SafetyCulture as a pest control software and be able to:

 - Convert your paper forms into digital checklists

 - Conveniently perform your pest inspections on your mobile or tablet device

 - Take or attach photos and add annotations during an inspection